mayerrobert/jmurmel/mlib.md

 functions in turn to its arguments, returning `nil` if any of the predicates returns false, without calling the remaining predicates.
 If none of the predicates returns false, returns the value of the last predicate.
+### Function: disjoin
+    (disjoin predicate more-predicates*) -> function

+Returns a function that applies each of `predicate` and `more-predicates` functions in turn to its arguments, returning the value of the first predicate that returns true, without calling the remaining predicates.
+If none of the predicates returns true, `nil` is returned.
 ### Function: curry
     (curry func args*) -> function